samrat-sarkar/Career-Companion/README.md

 ## Advantages

 - **Truly Personalized:**
-  Recommendations are based on your real skills, experiences, and aspirations—not generic templates.
+  Recommendations are based on your real skills, experiences, and aspirations not generic templates.

 - **Real-Time AI Guidance:**
   Uses Google Gemini 1.5 Flash for up-to-date, context-aware advice.